Standard 12-panel tests are becoming drug testing kits of choice among many American employers. However, this isn’t without controversy.

 False-positive test results can and do occur occasionally.
 With a standard 12-panel drug test, this is known to be a possibility for users of products as innocuous as Vicks inhalers.
 Here, we’ll, therefore, look at everything you need to know about testing.

 What Drugs Does 12-Panel Test Identify?

-Until recently, it was typical for U.S. employers to use 5-panel drug test kits to screen employees for evidence of illicit drug use.
+Until recently, it was typical for U.S. employers to use 5-panel drug test kits or a mouth swab drug test to screen employees for evidence of illicit drug use.
+Using urine analysis, these tests identify metabolites associated with recent use of amphetamines, marijuana, cocaine, and various opiates. to screen employees for evidence of illicit drug use.
 Using urine analysis, these tests identify metabolites associated with recent use of amphetamines, marijuana, cocaine, and various opiates.